cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-psp.md

 Great, now we have this `input` dictionnary containing the Tensor corresponding to the data, let's explain how we build the model.

-### Introduction to `tf.layers`
+### Introduction to tf.layers

-This high-level tensorflow API lets you build and prototype models in a few lines.
+This high-level Tensorflow API lets you build and prototype models in a few lines.
 You can have a look at the [official tutorial for computer vision](https://www.tensorflow.org/tutorials/layers), or at the [list of available layers](https://www.tensorflow.org/api_docs/python/tf/layers).
 The idea is quite simple so we'll just give an example.

 Let's get an input Tensor with a similar mechanism than the one explained in the previous part.
 Remember that __None__ corresponds to the batch dimension.